You are visitor number:

 HQ-Audio ES9018 Reference DAC ESS Sabre32 New Reference 24 bits/192Khz & DSD DAC.
 Very sophisticated implementation of the excellent ES9018 32 bits ESS DAC chip with tons of features and superb PCB layout.
-These features are, just to name a few: 4 inputs (SPDIF coax, AES/EBU, Toslink and USB), USB using the excellent Amanero interface (Full ground isolation from USB module and I2S isolator with ISO7640), Ultra low noise 100Mhz crystal clock (jitter of 0.5psec) with buffer, Separated fast shunt regulators for digital and analog sections, etc. The I/V analog section is dual mono discrete Class-A inspired by the famous dCS Dac.
+These features are, just to name a few: 4 inputs (SPDIF coax, AES/EBU, Toslink and USB), USB using the excellent Amanero interface (Full ground isolation from USB module and I2S isolator with ISO7640), Ultra low noise 100Mhz crystal clock (jitter of 0.5psec) with buffer, Separate fast shunt regulators for digital and analog sections, etc. The V/I analog section is dual mono discrete Class-A inspired by the famous dCS Dac.
 It is a fully differential, no feedback discrete current amplifier with balanced and single ended outputs supplied again by shunt regulators.
-It supports 44,88,96,192,352,384KHz PCM and DSD to play SACD.
+The I/V resistors were upgrade to Z-Foil nude Vishay resistors.
+It was a remarkable upgrade.
+The DAC supports 44,88,96,192,352 and 384KHz PCM and DSD to play SACD.
 It has full remote control of inputs, volume, filter, etc and has a 4x20 digital display.
-I didn't used the normally supply EI core power transformers but instead I made my own PCB that supports Talema toroids, dual mono for the audio and separate transformer for the digital section, see the Audio Projects section for more detail.
+I didn't used the standard EI core power transformers but instead I made my own PCB that supports Talema toroids, dual mono for the audio and separate transformer for the digital section, see the Audio Projects section for more detail.
 See for details www.audiodesignguide.com and www.diyaudio.com.